 With certain accommodations, we can pre-empt those problems.
 Our young adults want to please, but to be successful at work they need hands-on training, supervisors who are willing to repeat instructions, give ongoing, constructive feedback and have appropriate expectations.

-- To partner with employers who function like coaches and allow for deficits with memory, attention and information processing.
+- To learn from employers who function like coaches and allow for deficits with memory, attention and information processing.

-- To develop programs that provide job training, interviewing and resume preparation, job placement and career development, similar to other successful models, such as Goodwill Industries.
+- To participate in programs that provide job training, interviewing and resume preparation, job placement and career development, similar to other successful models, such as Goodwill Industries.

-- To create our own entrepreneurial ventures such as, organic farming, recycling or a cafe, operated by our trainees and under the guidance of local experts in the field.
+- To be a part of entrepreneurial ventures such as, organic farming, recycling or a cafe, operated by our trainees and under the guidance of local experts in the field.